 They can also be used to showcase your company’s culture and how it will matter to your new recruits.

-Webinars are the perfect tool for educating your employees on niche but important topics like workplace diversity, safety, employee engagement, etc.
+Webinars are the perfect tool for educating your employees on niche but important topics like productivity, workplace diversity, safety, employee engagement, etc.

 Want your next company-wide webinar to cover the topic of workplace accessibility?
 Here’s a presentation you can use for your next webinar: